Gravitational wave propagation beyond general relativity: waveform distortions and echoes: Examples of GW mixing

 \subsubsection{Small speed difference}

 We consider the case in which the difference in velocities is smaller than the mixing term: $|\Delta c^2k^2|\ll |m_{hs}^2|$.
 A specific case is when $\Delta c^2=0$.
-Because of the similarities with massive bigravity theory, we will focus on the case in which $m_{hs}^4=m_h^2m_s^2$ so that there is one massless and one massive eigenmode.
+Because of the similarities with massive bigravity theory, we will focus on the case in which $m_{hs}^4=m_h^2m_s^2$ so that there is one massless and one massive eigenmode, as is the case in the ghost-free theory of massive bigravity \cite{deRham:2010kj,Hassan:2011zd}.
 In particular, from (\ref{Mass_Mixing_w1})-(\ref{Mass_Mixing_w2}) we find in this regime that

 where we see that in the limit of $m_h\rightarrow 0$ (so that $\dc^2k^2+\Delta m^2 \geq 0$), we obtain that $\omega_1$ and $\omega_2$ describe the propagation of $h$ and $s$, respectively.
 The mixing angle also simplifies to: